 Should a decision to terminate be held in abeyance, pending completion of the stipulated conditions, these conditions must be communicated in writing to the student.

+2.5 Educational Training of Graduate Students in Teaching Roles

-2.5.1 Units are responsible for establishing orientation and in-service training programs for all graduate students in teaching roles.
+- 2.5.1 Units are responsible for establishing orientation and in-service training programs for all graduate students in teaching roles.
 Such programs shall include an introduction to course goals, grading criteria and practice, and classroom procedures as well as periodic classroom visitation.
-The graduate student in a teaching role is held responsible for full and active participation in all such programs.

-2.5.2 Graduate students who are involved in teaching roles are expected to fulfill effectively their assigned responsibilities at a high level of performance.
+The graduate student in a teaching role is held responsible for full and active participation in all such programs. - 2.5.2 Graduate students who are involved in teaching roles are expected to fulfill effectively their assigned responsibilities at a high level of performance.
 To gain feedback for monitoring and increasing their teaching effectiveness, such graduate students shall use, where applicable, confidential instructional rating reports in each course that they teach.
-These reports shall be submitted to the unit in accordance with the stated policy of the Academic Council.

-2.5.2.1 The coordinator of each course staffed by graduate students in teaching roles shall submit each term to the unit administrator or to the appropriate unit committee a formal written evaluation of each of the graduate students in teaching roles.
-After notifying the graduate student, appropriate members of the department/school should visit and observe the student's teaching in the instructional setting, and information from these visits and observations should be used in the evaluation.

-2.5.2.2 The graduate student instructional rating reports (or summaries there of), formal written evaluations, and any supplementary information shall be placed in a confidential file for use by the student and by faculty members in accordance with 2.5.2.3.
-This material shall remain on active file until the graduate student's teaching role is terminated, after which a copy of the file becomes the graduate student's personal property upon request.

-2.5.2.3 Evaluation material described in 2.5.2.2 may be used in overall evaluations and in determining such matters as renewal of assistantships, teaching assignments, recommendations, and the need for further training.

-2.5.2.4 An evaluation of teaching shall be given to the graduate student who has a teaching role at least once each year.
+These reports shall be submitted to the unit in accordance with the stated policy of the Academic Council. - 2.5.2.1 The coordinator of each course staffed by graduate students in teaching roles shall submit each term to the unit administrator or to the appropriate unit committee a formal written evaluation of each of the graduate students in teaching roles.
+After notifying the graduate student, appropriate members of the department/school should visit and observe the student's teaching in the instructional setting, and information from these visits and observations should be used in the evaluation. - 2.5.2.2 The graduate student instructional rating reports (or summaries there of), formal written evaluations, and any supplementary information shall be placed in a confidential file for use by the student and by faculty members in accordance with 2.5.2.3.
+This material shall remain on active file until the graduate student's teaching role is terminated, after which a copy of the file becomes the graduate student's personal property upon request. - 2.5.2.3 Evaluation material described in 2.5.2.2 may be used in overall evaluations and in determining such matters as renewal of assistantships, teaching assignments, recommendations, and the need for further training. - 2.5.2.4 An evaluation of teaching shall be given to the graduate student who has a teaching role at least once each year.
 (See also 2.4.8.)

-3.2 All policies and practices governing access, maintenance, and release of graduate student records shall conform to the University's published guidelines.

-3.2.1 No record shall be made, duplicated or retained unless there is a demonstrable need for it which is reasonably related to the basic purposes and necessities of the University.

-3.2.2 The University shall not make, duplicate, or retain records of a graduate student's religious or political beliefs without the graduate student's knowledge and consent.

-3.2.3 A graduate student shall have the right to inspect the official transcript of his or her own academic record and shall also have the right to inspect reports and evaluations of his or her conduct.

-3.2.4 All policies and practices dealing with the acquisition of information for records shall be formulated with due regard for the graduate student's right of privacy.

-3.2.5 Every record containing information about a graduate student's character shall state when the information was acquired and the name and position of the person who gave it.

-3.2.6 All persons who handle confidential records shall be instructed concerning the confidential nature of such information and their responsibilities regarding it.

-3.2.7 No one outside the faculty or administrative staff of Michigan State University, except as specified by law, may have access to the record of a graduate student's offenses against University regulations without the written permission of the student.

-3.2.8 All policies governing the maintenance and the selective release of records and of portions of records shall be made public in an appropriate manner and shall be subject to judicial review as provided in Article 5.